top of page

 • Jun 26

-• 2 min read
+• 3 min read

 Let's talk about the history of Mary Shelley's Frankenstein.
 Three years before Frankenstein was published, Mary Shelley traveled through Europe.
-While in Germany, she passed near Frankenstein Castle, which may have influenced her novel.
-The castle was home to Johann Conrad Dippel, an alchemist who created a tar-like substance called Dippel’s Oil.
-Folklore about Dippel’s experiments possibly inspired Shelley, though she never mentioned this in her journals.
+During her time in Germany, she passed near Frankenstein Castle.
+This castle may have influenced her novel.
+It was home to Johann Conrad Dippel, an alchemist who created a tar-like substance called Dippel’s Oil.

 A painted woman in dark clothing on the left, and a black-and-white photo of a figure with a flat head and bolts in the neck on the right.